omarhosny206/online-ordering-service/README.md

 ## **Features to add in the future 💭**
 - Adding OAuth 2.0.
 - Signup with Google, Facebook and other platforms.

+## **Contribution 🤝**
+If you're interested in contributing to this repository, please follow these guidelines:
+- Fork the repository.
+- Make your changes.
+- Submit a Pull Request.